Do you feel the call to make an autobiographical comic or graphic memoir but feel a bit nervous about it?

 Wind down art activity inspired by art therapy theory

-The group will then be invited to join the full Safe Space for Hard Stories programme, meeting once a month, allowing time for participants to build and gain trust with each other, as well as having the opportunity to use the regularity of meetings to inspire productivity.
-This will be £225, but there is no commitment to join after the induction.
+After the pilot, the aim is to roll out Safe Space for Hard Stories as a programme of several sessions over a period of time to allow participants to build and gain trust with each other, as well as having the opportunity to use the regularity of meetings to inspire productivity.

-There is a maximum of 12 spaces, so be sure to book your spot!
+There is a maximum of 6 spaces for the pilot, so be sure to book your spot!
 The link to join will be sent to you prior to the event, along with details about how to put together your presentation.